Last updated 29th August, 2025

 Where you install your extension will depend on the type of property you live in, as a terraced home will only be able to extend at the back of the property, while a semi-detached property can only extend on one side and the rear.
 Whereas detached homes and bungalows may have more freedom.

-There are various types of prefab extension including:
+There are various types of prefab extensions, including:

-One of the main benefits of using galvanised steel is that it provides protection against correction, which enables the structure to last for 60 years or more.
+One of the main benefits of using galvanised steel is that it provides protection against corrosion, which enables the structure to last for 60 years or more in some cases.
 While lightweight steel can prevent cold bridging due to the location of the external insulation.

-Structural insulated panels (SIPs) are a type of prefab system which incorporate high-quality foam insulation between two structural panels.
+Structural insulated panels (SIPs) are a type of prefab system which incorporates high-quality foam insulation between two structural panels.
 These tend to cost around £80 per square metre.

 To ensure you meet building regulations, you should hire someone who is listed under the competent person’s scheme to ensure all of your prefab extension installation is compliant.

-To obtain a party wall agreement, you will need to hire a party wall surveyor, which will cost around £300.
-They will work with you to help you draw up plans for the work and provide a schedule of condition of both properties.
+To obtain a party wall agreement, you will need to hire a party wall surveyor who will work with you to help you draw up plans for the work and provide a schedule of condition of both properties.

 Before getting a party wall agreement, you should first speak with your neighbour to ask for their consent, and if they do not agree, then you can begin legal proceedings.